communications-mining

 Communications Mining User Guide

-Last updated Apr 18, 2024
+Last updated Nov 7, 2024

-Training using 'Clusters'
+Training using clusters

-Note: Users will be able to see messages in Discover if they have ‘View Sources’ AND see labels if they have ‘View labels’ permissions, but they will require the ‘Review and label’ permission in order to actually apply labels in Discover.
+Note: Users will be able to see messages in Discover if they have ‘View Sources’ AND see labels if they have ‘View labels’ permissions, but they will require the ‘Review and annotate’ permission in order to actually apply labels in Discover.

 Overview